The United Nations Office for Project Services (UNOPS)

 In recent years, hundreds of millions of US dollars’ worth of overall procurement activities took place in the country where the project was undertaken.
 These efforts not only lessened our environmental impacts, by reducing emissions, they also directly supported local economies, ensuring that we help our partners strengthen local and national capacity within the same communities.

-In 2018, more than 5 million days of paid work were created through UNOPS-supported projects.
+In 2019, around 5 million days of paid work were created through UNOPS-supported projects.

 The jobs we create